chloeeekim/TIL/ISTQB/CTFL-AT/1_Agile Software Development.md

 #### Principles

 Core Agile Manifesto values are captured in 12 principles:
-- Our highst priority is to satisfy the customer through early and continuous delivery of valuable software
+- Our highest priority is to satisfy the customer through early and continuous delivery of valuable software
 - Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage
 - Deliver working software frequently, at intervals of between a few weeks to a few months, with a preference to the shorter timescale
 - Business people and developers must work together daily throughout the project